-Azure is an ever-expanding set of cloud computing services to help your organization meet its business challenges.
+Azure is an ever-expanding set of cloud computing services to help your organisation meet its business challenges.
 Utilising Azure gives Typetec and our customers the freedom to build, manage, and deploy applications and workloads of any size on a massive, global network using your preferred tools and frameworks, meaning that you do not have to reinvent existing solutions to deploy in the cloud.

 Azure enables all organisations regardless of size to access enterprise-class cloud infrastructure, bringing forward all of the benefits without the need to invest heavily in new hardware-based or on-premise technologies.
 Moving to Azure provides your business with the opportunity to increase your productivity, lower your costs, utilise the best in data and system security and access the Azure global network of data centres.